 Wild Sky Wilderness Act of 2008

-Alpine Lakes Wilderness Additions and Pratt and Middle Fork Snoqualmie Wild and Scenic Rivers Protection Act of 2014
+Alpine Lakes Wilderness Additions and Pratt and Middle Fork Snoqualmie Wild & Scenic Rivers Protection Act of 2014

 Wild & Scenic River Protection